Skip to main content

 1. Heiban (平板) - The Flat Pattern

-2. Atamadaka (頭高) - Head-High Pattern
+2. Atamadaka (頭高) - Head-High

-3. Nakadaka (中高) - Middle-High Pattern
+3. Nakadaka (中高) - Middle-High

-4. Odaka (尾高) - Tail-High Pattern
+4. Odaka (尾高) - Tail-High

 Quick Tip: Listen Before You Memorize

-Tokyo vs. Kansai: Regional Pitch Accent Differences
+Tokyo vs. Kansai: Regional Differences

 If you've spent any time listening to Japanese from different regions, you've probably noticed something sounds different between Tokyo and Osaka speakers—even when they're using the same words.
 That's regional pitch accent variation in action.